yuhaoliu94/GP-HME/README.md

 # README

+This repository contains code for the Gaussian Process-Gated Hierarchical Mixtures of Experts (GP-HME) proposed in the paper:

+Yuhao Liu, Marzieh Ajirak, and Petar M. Djurić.
+"Gaussian process-gated hierarchical mixtures of experts."
+IEEE Transactions on Pattern Analysis and Machine Intelligence (2024).

+The work is [https://ieeexplore.ieee.org/abstract/document/10480265](https://ieeexplore.ieee.org/abstract/document/10480265) or in arXiv [https://arxiv.org/abs/2302.04947](https://arxiv.org/abs/2302.04947).

-Currently the code is structured under Tensorflow 1.14.0.
+06/28/2024 - Currently, the code is structured under Tensorflow 1.14.0.
 If GPUs are not available, please directly remove the GPU setting when initialize the session.

 ## FLAGS